vonleswan/JavaWebServer/README.md

 DESIRABLE:
 Client will be able to pull additional resources from WebServer (.png , .mp4, etc.)

+FUTURE:
+WebServer will accept incoming data to change internal systems

 ### Software Context

 This software is being developed for CST8109 and may be used in future labs for testing connections